xiangshouding/node-images/README.md

 + *libpng 1.5.x*
 + *jpeg-turbo 1.x.x*

-*Above these are installed by default most distributions*
+*Above these are installed by default most linux/unix*

 ## API 接口